Medical research offers the best opportunity to learn, transform and improve the lives of Australians affected by

 Even though epilepsy affects more people than multiple sclerosis, cerebral palsy, muscular dystrophy and Parkinson’s combined, it is one of the most underfunded and under-researched conditions in this country and across the world.
 We need your help to change this dire situation and support us in investing in further vital research into diagnosing, treating and ultimately curing epilepsy.

-In addition Epilepsy Action Australia will continue to develop evidence-based services that target identified needs of those with epilepsy; and articulate to funding providers (e.g. government, corporations) tangible outcomes, particularly those of national importance.
+In addition, Epilepsy Action Australia will continue to develop evidence-based services that target identified needs of those with epilepsy; and articulate to funding providers, such as government and corporations, tangible outcomes, particularly those of national importance.

 Improve Lives: Become a Research Advocate

-By providing a regular monthly donation, our valued Research Advocates truly make a difference to those individuals with epilepsy.
-All donations are invested directly in support of research projects and initiatives that will ultimately help those with epilepsy live better lives.
+By providing a regular monthly donation, our valued Research Advocates truly make a difference to people with epilepsy.
+All donations are invested directly in support of research projects and initiatives that will ultimately help people with epilepsy live better lives.

 Without the vital assistance of our very special Research Advocates we would not be able to continue our collaborative work into such important areas as medicinal cannabis trials to help control seizures in children, wearable technologies and medication use in pregnancy (see story below).